aws-samples/serverless-patterns/s3-eventbridge-direct-java/README.md

 # Amazon S3 to Amazon EventBridge - Publish events directly from S3

 The SAM template deploys an S3 bucket that publishes events to Amazon EventBridge, and sets up a Lambda function to show how to consume these events via an EventBridge rule.
-It deploys the the IAM resources required to run the application.
+It deploys the IAM resources required to run the application.

 This version is a Java port of the [original pattern](https://serverlessland.com/patterns/s3-eventbridge).